 Associations between knowledge level and demographic variables

 Pearson χ² tests assessed associations between knowledge categories and demographic variables (Table 4).
-Significant associations were observed for age, nationality, grade, years of experience and participation in migraine‑related courses.
+Significant associations were observed for age, nationality, grade, years of experience, and participation in migraine‑related courses.
 Physicians aged ≥45 years and consultants had the highest proportions of high knowledge.
 Non‑Saudi physicians were more likely to have low or moderate knowledge than Saudis (high‑knowledge proportion 42 % vs. 83 %, p<0.001).
 Those who had not attended a migraine‑related course were less likely to achieve high knowledge (p≈0.007).
 Gender was not significantly associated with knowledge level (p≈0.27).